- the site to rely on - France without the hype

 18) of the A51 motorway (Aix en Provence to Gap) , and thence

 France's finest natural sites

-is not all olive groves, vineyards, Mediterranean pine forests and
+is not all olive groves, vineyards, swimming pools, Mediterranean pine

 lavender fields.
 The region, whose name is often shortened to Provence,